 High credit card usage

 Amounts owed is the second biggest factor contributing to your credit score.
-You should keep your credit utilization ratio (which is the amount you owe versus the total amount available to you) as low as you can to avoid hurting your credit.
-If you start putting everything on your credit cards because you’re unemployed and you can’t cover your expenses with your savings, you’re much more likely to increase your credit utilization ratio.
+It helps to keep your credit utilization ratio (the amount you owe versus the total amount available to you) as low as possible to avoid hurting your credit.
+Suppose you start putting everything on your credit cards because you’re unemployed and can’t cover your expenses with your savings.
+In that case, you’re much more likely to increase your credit utilization ratio.

-You can avoid relying on credit cards in this situation by increasing emergency fund.
-Most financial experts recommend three to six months of expenses saved up so you can keep yourself afloat if you ever lose your job or have another emergency.
+You can avoid relying on credit cards in this situation by building an emergency fund now.
+Most financial experts recommend saving 3 to 6 months’ expenses to keep yourself afloat if you ever lose your job or have another emergency.

-If you’re currently unemployed, consider seeking alternative sources of money.
-Credit cards come with exceedingly high interest rates (often ranging from 18 to 30 percent), so consistently using credit cards without paying them off in full can be very expensive.
-Instead, try to see if you can apply for a loan at a lower interest rate or borrow money from a friend until you get back on your feet.
+However, if you’re currently unemployed and don’t have an emergency fund, consider seeking alternative sources of money.
+Credit cards come with exceedingly high interest rates (often ranging from 18%-30%), so consistently using them without paying them off in full can be very expensive.

 New credit applications

 If you’re unemployed and need cash quickly, you may want to take out a new credit card or a loan.
 While this may be helpful, remember not to apply for several new credit accounts all at once.
-Each new credit application will come with a hard inquiry, and although one hard inquiry may have a minimal effect on your credit, several in a short period of time can have a more significant impact.
+Each new credit application will come with a hard inquiry.
+Although one hard inquiry may have a minimal effect on your credit, several in a short period can have a more significant impact.

-A good rule of thumb is to wait at least six months between each credit application.
-If you need new credit to get you through this period of unemployment, find one type you are most likely to get approved for, and stick to it.
-Several new accounts are not the best solution.
+A good rule of thumb is to wait at least 6 months between each credit application.
+If you need new credit to get you through this period of unemployment, find one type you’re most likely to get approved for and stick to it.
+Opening several new accounts isn’t the best solution.

 Does unemployment affect your chances of getting new credit?

 Yes, unemployment can impact your chances of getting approved for new credit.
-However, this isn’t because your unemployment shows up on your credit report—it’s actually because potential lenders are likely to ask for your employment status and income as part of their vetting process.
+However, this isn’t because your unemployment shows up on your credit report.
+In most instances, potential lenders are likely to ask for your employment status and income as part of their application process.

 Simply put, lenders don’t want to give credit to people they think won’t pay it back.
-To reduce their risk, they thoroughly inspect applicants to ensure they have enough money to pay their lenders and have demonstrated a habit of paying their lenders.
-You’re unemployed status will worry lenders and they will assume you have no money or insufficient money to pay them back, so they’re less likely to approve your application.
+To reduce their risk, they thoroughly inspect applicants to ensure they have enough money to pay their lenders and have demonstrated a habit of paying them.
+Your unemployed status will worry lenders, and they’ll assume you don’t have the money to pay them back, so they’re less likely to approve your application.

 Tips for applying for credit when you’re unemployed

-- Getting a cosigner: A cosigner on your loan or credit card is obligated to pay your outstanding debts if you can’t do it yourself.
+- Getting a cosigner.
+The cosigner on your loan or credit card must pay your outstanding debts if you can’t do it yourself.
 So, getting a cosigner helps lenders feel more comfortable that they’ll be paid no matter what.

 Alternatively, you may want to avoid applying for new credit during this time.
 You’ll have to decide what’s best for you during your period of unemployment.

-Remember that filing for and collecting unemployment benefits is a big help when you’re unemployed.
-Your credit won’t be affected by your filing, so apply as soon as possible.
+Remember, filing for and collecting unemployment benefits is a big help when you’re unemployed.
+Your filing won’t affect your credit, so apply as soon as possible.
 Unemployment benefits can help you stay on top of your payments (as much as possible) until you find a new job.

-And regardless of your employment situation, remember to start practicing good credit habits now.
+And regardless of your employment situation, you should start practicing good credit habits now.
 Healthy credit is incredibly beneficial and can help you in times of need throughout your life.
-Keep an eye on your credit by checking it regularly, and file disputes whenever you find errors.
-If you need assistance monitoring, reviewing and maintaining your credit, let the credit repair consultants at Lexington Law Firm help.
+Keep an eye on your credit by checking it regularly.
+You can check your credit now with a free credit assessment that will show you your FICO score and a short summary of your credit report.